samh4cks/samh4cks.github.io/_posts/2024-12-01-sightless-hackthebox.md

 Exploit sent, but server responded with status code: 400.
 Check your listener.
 ```

-Once the exploit sent to the server, let's check netcat listener if the shell is received or not.
+After sending the exploit, I checked the netcat listener for the shell.

 ![Netcat Listener](/assets/images/writeups/Sightless-HTB/4.png)

-It's surprising to see the direct root access to the system.
-But while browsing directories, I have found `.dockerenv` which confirms that the application is running in a docker container.
+To my surprise, I received root access directly.
+While browsing the directories, I noticed the presence of `.dockerenv`, confirming that the application runs in a Docker container.

 ![Docker Container](/assets/images/writeups/Sightless-HTB/5.png)

-While inspecting system's user, I got two usernames `michael` and `node`.
-It seems that the application is running under some user contexts, which could provide opportunity to carry further exploitation.

-### User Flag
+Upon examining the system's users, I found two usernames: michael and node.
+These may provide additional opportunities for exploitation.

 As now I have access to some user, let's check `/etc/passwd` and `/etc/shadow` files and will crack the hash using `unshadow`.